dpritchett/thanks-ruby/README.md

 ![download counter link at rubygems](https://img.shields.io/gem/dt/rails.svg)

 Find out how to support the authors of the gems you depend on.
-Inspired by @feross's "thanks" package for Node.
+Inspired by @feross's [thanks package for Node](https://github.com/feross/thanks).

 ![screencast of the gem in action](img/screencast.gif)